TS-CUBED/haemoFoam/README.md

 ## Acknowledgements:

 The windkessel model is based on work by: Andris Piebalgs, Boram Gu, Emily Manchester, Imperial College London, who kindly let me have their original [code](https://github.com/KeepFloyding/OpenFOAM-phys-flow).

+## Installation

+Initialise OpenFOAM (e.g. `. /usr/lib/openfoam/openfoam2106/etc/bashrc`) and then run

+`./Allwmake`

+from the main `haemoFoam-0.1` directory.
+This will install all the solvers and models.